Do you ever wonder how you could sit at your chair, in the comfort of your home, staring at a screen, and still somehow feel exhausted?

 What is a virtual coffee break?

-A virtual coffee break is an online event where individuals grab a (real) coffee, sit at their chair, and allocate some time (usually 15-30 minutes) to chat and relax through a video conferencing channel like Microsoft Teams.
+A virtual coffee break is an online event where individuals grab a (real) coffee, sit at their chair, and allocate some time (usually 15-30 minutes) to chat and relax through video conferencing channels like Microsoft Teams and Slack.
 At its core, this is a remote team-building activity designed to grow deeper connections between colleagues.

 Why are virtual coffee breaks important?